 We travelled there in one day from west London.
 Getting the Eurotunnel from Folkestone at around 10am, we arrived in Tours for 5pm.
 That left us around 250 miles to cover the next day to reach our destination near Bergerac in southern France.

 Originally a Gallic settlement, the Romans took over in the 1st century AD.
 An important figure in the city’s history was Saint Martin who was its bishop during the 4th century.
 Once a Roman solider, he chose to follow his religious path after seeing a vision of Christ.
 It followed an incident where he cut his cloak in half to share with a naked beggar.
 As a Roman soldier he would not have been encouraged to mingle with the locals.
 This act of Christian compassion has made him a popular figure.

 His shrine put Tours on the route of pilgrimage to Santiago de Compostela.
 It became a thriving centre during the Middle Ages.
 The battle of Tours just outside the city in 732 is cited as a turning point in the Christian fight against the Moors.
 The French, under Charles Martel, were victorious and helped to preserve Christianity in Western Europe.

 What did we do?

-Arriving late afternoon with our two children, we headed straight out for a wander.
-We came across the magnificent Hôtel de Ville which is opposite the (just as impressive) Palais de Justice.
-The fountains outside each of the buildings gave it an extra grandiose flair.
+Arriving late afternoon with our two children, we headed straight out.
+We soon spied the magnificent Hôtel de Ville which is opposite the (just as impressive) Palais de Justice.
+The fountains outside each of the buildings gave them an extra grandiose flair.

 Of course there was a carousel – a pink one at that.
 My daughter was delighted.